ADVERTISEMENT

-FORT MCNAIR—Secretary of Defense Pete Hegseth vowed to undertake far-reaching reforms on the way the U.S. military buys weapons, promising a sweeping overhaul of the way the Defense Department determines requirements, handles the acquisition process, and tests its kit.
+FORT MCNAIR—Secretary of Defense Pete Hegseth vowed to undertake far-reaching reforms on the way the U.S. military buys weapons, promising a sweeping overhaul of the way the Defense Department defines requirements, manages acquisition, and tests new systems.

 The fundamental goal, which Hegseth underscored in a one-hour speech at the National War College, is “speed.”
 He repeated the word more than 25 times in his remarks.

-“We won’t do incremental improvements,” Hegseth said to some 270 attendees, including the Joint Chiefs of Staff, senior Defense Department officials, and—perhaps most importantly—defense industry executives.
-Air & Space Forces Magazine was one of the handful of media outlets in the room for the speech, which was cordially received by most of the attendees here.
+“We won’t do incremental improvements,” Hegseth said to some 270 attendees, including the Joint Chiefs of Staff, senior Defense Department officials, and defense industry executives.
+Air & Space Forces Magazine was among a select few media outlets allowed to attend the speech, which appeared to be received cordially.

-“This is about fundamentally reshaping our approach from concept to delivery,” Hegseth said toward the end of his remarks, summing up a sweeping overview of alterations to nearly every single part of the Pentagon’s acquisitions enterprise in an address entitled “The Arsenal of Freedom.”
+“This is about fundamentally reshaping our approach from concept to delivery,” Hegseth said, summing up the reforms intended to overhaul the Pentagon’s acquisitions enterprise, in an address titled “The Arsenal of Freedom.”

 “We’re injecting speed and agility into every facet, ensuring that we can outpace our adversaries and maintain our technological edge in places like AI, cyber, and space,” Hegseth said.
 “It’s not about building a military that is not only strong, but it’s how to be adaptable, resilient, and ready to meet any challenge with a magazine depth that makes sure that any fight we choose or that which is thrust upon us is an unfair battle.”